sebvautour/event-manager/docs/architecture.md

 Ingestors are any generic service that can push events to the message bus.
 The could either be entirely third party services, or maybe generic ingestors could be built.

 ## Backend
 Main backend service that process the monitoring events.
+It is responsible for the following:
+- Creation of events and alerts in the DB
+- De-duplicate events into alerts
+- Set the alert grouping key

 The backend is the only service that **writes any modifications** to the backend.
 It has a cache to store temporary data such as for enrichment.

-See more details in the [Backend](backend.md) page.

 ## API
 The API service allows for external applications to interact with the events.
 Notably, it is responsible for: